facontidavide/cloudini/README.md

 Note that the "restored_rosbag.mcap" might be smalled than the original one, because the chunk-based ZSTD compression provided by MCAP is enabled.

+# Frequently Asked Questions

+### How does it perform, compared to Draco?

+[Google Draco](https://github.com/google/draco) has two main encoding methods: SEQUENTIAL and KD_TREE.

+The latter could achieve very good compression ratios, but it is very sloooow and it doesn't preserve the original order of the points in the point cloud.

+Compared with the Draco sequential mode, Cloudini achieve approximatively the same compression, but is considerably faster in my (currently limited) benchmark.

+### Does the decoder need to know if LZ4 or ZSTD was used?

+No, that information is stored in the header of the compressed data, and the decoder will automatically select the right library.